1. Revision history

 with the same label syntax.

-I thank the Together C & C++ community for respond to my poll; see [TCCPP].
+I thank the Together C & C++ community for responding to my poll; see [TCCPP].